aws/aws-sdk-php-symfony/README.md

 ## Configuration

-Configuration is handled by the SDK rather than by the bundle, and no validation is performed at compile time.
+By default, configuration is handled by the SDK rather than by the bundle, and no validation is performed at compile time.
 Full documentation of the configuration options available can be read in the [SDK Guide](http://docs.aws.amazon.com/aws-sdk-php/v3/guide/guide/configuration.html).

+If AWS_MERGE_CONFIG environment variable is set to `true`, configuration validation and merging are enabled.
+The bundle validates and merges known configuration options, including for each service.
+Additional configuration options can be included in a single configuration file, but merging will fail if non-standard options are specified in more than once.

 To use a service for any configuration value, use `@` followed by the service name, such as `@a_service`.
 This syntax will be converted to a service during